dmitriyakkerman/nav-menu-js/README.md

 **Initialization**

-Specify root selector(string or DOM node) in "nav" option and also preventParentClick option for preventing click event on parent links which have child elements("false" by default):
+1. Specify root selector(string or DOM node) in "nav" option.
+2. Specify "preventParentClick" option for preventing click event on parent links which have child elements("false" by default).

        document.addEventListener('DOMContentLoaded', function () {
          new NavMenu({